ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/02_creatingAworkflow.md

 **Note:** the `params.outdir` in the `publishDir` command has a `$` in front of it because it is inside a quotation whereas the `params.outFileName` does not have a `$` because it is not inside a script or a set of quotes.
 This is a common source of errors when first scripting in nextflow.
 Params do not work inside single quote statements as far as I can tell with or without a dollar sign.

 You can have more than one line in the `output:` section.
+It makes sense to put the publishDir in the output section.

 ```
    process runBlast {

+    output:
     publishDir "${params.outdir}/blastout"

-    output:
     path(params.outFileName)

     script: